A maximum principle for controlled time-symmetric forward-backward doubly stochastic differential equation with initial-terminal sate constraints: Introduction

-\section{1.
-Introduction}
+\section{Introduction}

-It is well known that a general coupled forward-backward stochastic differential equations (FBSDEs in short) consists of a forward SDE of It\^{o} type and a backward SDE of Pardoux-Peng's (for detail see [5], [16]).
-Since Antonelli [1] first studied FBSDEs in early 1990s, FBSDEs have been deeply studied in many papers (see [8], [13-14], [19] for details).
+It is well known that a general coupled forward-backward stochastic differential equations (FBSDEs for short) consists of a forward SDE of It\^{o}'s type and a backward SDE of Pardoux-Peng's (see \cite{El.Karoui-peng97, Pardoux-Peng90}).
+Since Antonelli \cite{Antonelli} first studied FBSDEs in early 1990s, FBSDEs have been studied widely in many papers (see \cite{Hu-Peng, Ma-Protter-Yong, Ma-Yong, Yong}).
+FBSDEs are often encountered in the optimization problem when applying stochastic maximum principle (see \cite{Hu1991, Yong-Zhou}).
+In finance, FBSDEs are used when considering problems with the large investors, see \cite{Buckdahn-Hu1998, Cvitanic-Ma, Ma-Yong}.
+Such equations are also used in the potential theory (see \cite{Hu1999}).
+Moreover, one can apply FBSDEs to study Homogenization and singular perturbation of certain quasilinear parabolic PDEs with periodic structures (see \cite{Briand-Hu1999, Buckdahn-Hu1998-1}).

-In order to produce a probabilistic representation of certain quasilinear stochastic partial differential equations (SPDEs), Pardoux and Peng [17] first introduced a class of stochastic differential equations, i.e. backward doubly stochastic differential equations (BDSDEs for short) and proved the existence and uniqueness theorem of BDSDEs.
+In order to produce a probabilistic representation of certain quasilinear stochastic partial differential equations (SPDEs for short), Pardoux and Peng \cite{Pardoux-Peng98} first introduced backward doubly stochastic differential equations (BDSDEs for short) and proved the existence and uniqueness theorem of BDSDEs.
 Using such BDSDEs they proved the existence and uniqueness theorem of those quasilinear SPDEs and thus significantly extended the famous Feynman-Kac formula for such SPDEs.

-Connecting the theory of FBSDEs and BDSDEs, Peng and Shi [18] studied the following time-symmetric forward-backward stochastic differential equations:
+Peng and Shi \cite{Peng-Shi03} studied the following time-symmetric forward-backward doubly stochastic differential equations (FBDSDEs for short):

-Here the forward equation is "forward" with respect to a standard stochastic integral $dW_{t}$, as well as "backward" with respect to a backward stochastic integral $dB_{t}$; the coupled "backward equation" is "forward" under the backward stochastic integral $dB_{t}$ and "backward" under the forward one, which generalized the general FBSDEs.
+which generalized the general FBSDEs.
+Here the forward equation is ``forward" with respect to a standard stochastic integral $dW_{t}$, as well as ``backward" with respect to a backward stochastic integral $dB_{t}$; the coupled ``backward equation" is ``forward" under the backward stochastic integral $dB_{t}$ and ``backward" under the forward one.
 In other wards, both the forward equation and the backward one are BDSDEs with different directions of stochastic integral.
 Under certain monotonicity conditions, they proved the uniqueness and existence theorem for these equations.
+In \cite{Han-Peng-Wu}, when deriving the stochastic maximum principle of backward doubly stochastic optimal control problems, Han, Peng and Wu showed that this kind equations are just the state equation and adjoint equation of their optimal control problem.